hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 Shankara.
 In the Atharva-Veda Samhita, the sacrificial cakes are also extolled along with the attributes of the Brahman.

-In the *Linga Purâna*, the same hymn is expanded in the shape of stories, meant to establish the glory of the great Stambha and the superiority of Mahâdeva.
+In the *Linga Purāna*, the same hymn is expanded in the shape of stories, meant to establish the glory of the great Stambha and the superiority of Mahādeva.

 Again, there is another fact to be considered.
 The Buddhists used to erect memorial topes consecrated to the memory of Buddha; and the very